Jbleezy/BO1-Reimagined/README.md

 * Get Thundergun weapon files completely working
 * Make it so zombies getting attracted towards monkey bombs or anything similar don't interrupt their current animation
 * Remove zombie failsafe death print before release
+* Look at stuff from wings todo pic

 ## GRIEF TODO:
-* Add powerup model and shader for slow down powerdown
 * Add EMP grenades to grief
 * Moon: turn on power and spawn immediately at start of match
 * Add new grief damage fx
-* Fix turret attacking team of player that activated turret
+* Fix turret attacking team of player that activated turret (if cant fix, then make turrets attack anyone to make it fair)
 * Fix Meat weapon third person model
 * Gun Game: fix rare bug where multiple gun increment powerups spawn (not sure what causes it, not caused from killing multiple zombies from the same shot)